MiddletonCommunityVoice/services-list/content/care-services/aj-academy.md

 ### Information

-Based on Moston Lane, Cain Bar, Manchester, but covers all of Heywood.Middleton & Rochdale too.
+Based on Moston Lane, Chain Bar, Manchester, but covers all of Heywood.Middleton & Rochdale too.
 Operates in a similar way to the Moving on Centre in Alkrington.